A Palermo itinerary: what to see in the city in 2 days

 Via Maqueda is notable for more than its places to eat and drink.
 It’s the main street that leads to Quattro Canti Square.

 We also took a lemon and orange granita, which was a refreshing addition after our canolo.
-Don’t miss it if you’re there!
+Don’t miss visiting when in Palermo.

 Best things to eat in Palermo — a ricotta-filled canolo at Pasticceria Costa